rsnobles/website-template/CONFIGURATION.md

 # Configuration

 This file has been copied from [WEBSITE-TEMPLATE](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/WEBSITE-TEMPLATE/blob/dev/CONFIGURATION.md) instead.
-Note that Taito CLI is optional (see [usage without Taito CLI](DEVELOPMENT.md#usage-without-taito-cli)).
+Note that Taito CLI is optional (see [TAITOLESS.md](TAITOLESS.md)).

 Table of contents: